 I’ll tell you why: Because that’s when I would do stupid things like peel ten pounds of potatoes, cram all of the peels into the garbage disposal and expect it to all magically disappear.
 Dittos with prepping artichokes.
 Or I’d throw a couple of whole lemons in there, thinking that would freshen up the thing before the guests arrive.

 I’ve learned the hard way that a garbage disposal is not a trash can.
 There is a proper way to care for and feed a garbage disposal—rules that when followed will keep your garbage disposal in tip-top shape, functioning as a reliable member of your household team.

 Learn from my mistakes so you don’t have to make them yourself.
 Clogged drains are a major inconvenience and garbage disposal repair can be a costly proposition.

 Just because your disposal can grind up just about anything does not mean that your home’s plumbing—let alone your city’s waste system—can handle large amounts of food waste.
 A garbage disposal unit is intended for food scraps, those bits and pieces you scrape off before putting things into the dishwasher.

 Frequent use prevents rust and corrosion, makes sure that all parts stay moving to prevent small obstructions from accumulating.

 Always run a strong flow of cold water before you turn it on to grind food waste.
 Cold water will cause any grease or oils that may get into the unit to solidify so that they can be chopped up before reaching the trap.

 3. Do grind bones and pits

-Grind certain hard materials such as small chicken and fish bones (never beef or pork because they’re too large), egg shells, very small fruit pits.
+Grind certain hard materials such as very small chicken and fish bones (never beef or pork because they’re too large) and very small fruit pits.
 Yes!
 These particles create a scouring action inside the grinding chamber that cleans the garbage disposal’s walls.